Source code for reactpy.core.hooks

 from reactpy.config import REACTPY_DEBUG_MODE

-from reactpy.core._thread_local import ThreadLocal
+from reactpy.core._life_cycle_hook import current_hook

-from reactpy.core.types import ComponentType, Key, State, VdomDict
+from reactpy.core.types import Context, Key, State, VdomDict

 from reactpy.utils import Ref